hollorol/AgroMo/README.md

 ![alt text](img/plot_gui.png "AgroMo Plot")
 - [x] Select a maximum of 5 simulation results from the left side list by clicking the items.
 Clicking again deselects the item.
-- [x] Select variable(s) from the right side list for presenting them on the plot(s).
+- [x] Select output variable(s) from the right side list for presenting them on the plot(s).
-- [ ] Observed data could be added to the plots by selecting the EXPERIMENT and TREATMENT ids from the corrresponding dropdown lists.
-NOTE, that data in the observed data tables should be structured according to the prescribed rules.
-Observed (experimental) data should be stored in the '.\observation\' folder in a SQLite database: one table for one experiment.
-Observed data available in multiple repetitions could be presented on the plot in two ways: 1) each repetition as separate data point, or 2) one single data point representing the mean of the repetitions.
-Leaving the EXPERIMENT ID dropdown list empty results in presenting simulation results only on the plot(s).
+- [x] Observed data could be added to the plots by selecting the data file from the corrresponding dropdown lists.
+NOTE, that data in the observed data tables should be structured according to prescribed rules.
+Observed (experimental) data should be stored in the '.\observation\' folder in a semicolon separated text file with .obs extension. var_id, date and mean (of the observations) values are compulsory for each record, optionally followed by the sd, min and max of the observed values.
-- [x] For each selected variable select:
+- [x] For each selected output variable select:
   - a |time step| for which the daily data are to be aggregated into one single value (e.g. for presenting annual values the 'year' option should be selected).
   - a |function| that defines the aggregation (e.g. for presenting the final yield for each year the 'max' option should be selected)
   - a |plot type|
 - [x] Options in the |time step|, |function| and |plot type| columns can be selected via circular menus operated by clicking/scrolling in the corresponding cells.
-- [x] Having all the desired options selected create plot(s) by clicking the [PLOT] button.
+- [x] Having all the desired options selected, create plot(s) by clicking the [CREATE PLOT] button.
+- [x] Output variables can be filtered accoording to a couple of predefined tags, that may be edited in the centralData.json file.

 ![alt text](img/plotly_graph01.png "AgroMo Graph")

 - [x] Zoom in the graph by selecting an area on the graph while holding down the left mouse button.
+- [ ] Move the x/y axes...
 - [ ] Export plot data into various file formats (e.g. xlsx, csv) by clicking the [EXPORT] button.
 - [x] Navigate to the [BASE] or [SITE] component by clicking the corresponding button on the banner to the left.